Star Trek: Short Treks: Development

-After the end of the second season in January 2020, Kurtzman said the series was an interesting way to test both new stories and new filmmakers, with writers, directors, and composers on the shorts going on to work on other Star Trek series.
+After the second set of shorts were released, Kurtzman said the series was an interesting way to test both new stories and new filmmakers, with writers, directors, and composers on the shorts going on to work on other Star Trek series.
 He also said this short-form story telling was satisfying, comparing the shorts to those created by Pixar.
 He revealed that one of the first ideas discussed for Short Treks was a story featuring Nichelle Nichols in her original Star Trek role of Uhura.
 The short would have seen a young Jean-Luc Picard visit Uhura in hospital and receive a mission related to the Borg.
 These discussions led to the development of Star Trek: Picard with an older Jean-Luc Picard, but Kurtzman said this story could still be told at some point.
-At that time, Short Treks was reportedly ordered for a third season, with production scheduled to take place from May to June.

-Chabon said in March 2020 that there were no plans for any shorts based on Picard to be released between the first and second seasons of that series.
+Short Treks was reportedly ordered for a third season in January 2020, with production scheduled to take place from May to June.
+Chabon said in March that there were no plans for any shorts based on Picard to be released between the first and second seasons of that series.
 No other shorts had begun production by July, when the series received an Emmy Award nomination.
-Kurtzman said he hoped the accolade would lead to more Short Treks being made and expressed interest in expanding the Star Trek franchise in "myriad other directions" with future short films, including potentially making a musical short and a black-and-white short.
+Kurtzman said he hoped the accolade would lead to more Short Treks being made and he wanted to use future shorts to expand the franchise in new directions such as a musical short or a black-and-white short.
 In January 2021, Kurtzman explained that further shorts had not been made due to the COVID-19 pandemic, since the restrictions on filming meant they had to focus on what they definitely needed to film for the main series.
 He expressed interest in making more shorts in the future.